Unemployment has been one of the biggest challenges for India since its creation.

 In eighty percent of the cases, students choose these subjects because their parents force them to choose.

-Now in India we have an army of MBA and Engineering degree holders.
 They are not crazy about these subjects; they are just jobless and frustrated.

 Their skill and expertise is of low level; sorry to say that, but that’s the fact.